Atlas200dk/sample-videoanalysisperson/Readme_en.md

 3. Log in to Ubuntu Server where Mind Studio is located as the Mind Studio installation user, confirm current DDK version and set the environment variable  **DDK\_HOME**, **tools_version**, **NPU_DEVICE_LIB** and **LD_LIBRARY_PATH**.

-    1. Find current DDK version
+    1. Find current DDK version number.

-        Current DDK version can be obtained by either Mind studio tool or DDK packages.
+        Current DDK version number can be obtained by either Mind studio tool or DDK packages.

         -   Using Mind studio tool

             choose **File \> Settings \> System Settings \> Ascend DDK** from the main menu of Mind Studio, DDK version inquiry page will display as [Figure 1]

             **Figure 1** DDK version inquiry page<a name="en-us_topic_0182554628_fig138681281084"></a>
              ![](figures/DDK版本号查询.png "DDK version inquiry page")

-             **DDK Version** shows in this page is current DDK version, for example, **1.31.T15.B150**
+             **DDK Version** shows in this page is current DDK version, for example, **1.31.T15.B150**.

          -   Using DDK package

              Obtain DDK version by installed DDK package name.